etidalgo/selenium-simple/README.md

 Automate testing related to Operations System Audit.
 Opens and edits a dealer entry.
-Opens and view audit report.
+Opens and views audit report.
 Uses Chrome, IE and Firefox.

 Requirements